Introduction to Web Templates HTML

 A template can include a number of elements.
-You can add text, CSS3 and jQuery animation, PNG, GIF and JPG images, contact forms, shopping carts, slideshows and a lot more.
-The designs and code do vary significantly based on the vendor, and it is a generally a good thing to see if the template already includes the applications, scripts, and functions needed for your website.
+You can add text, CSS3 and jQuery animation, PNG, GIF and JPG images, contact forms, shopping carts, slideshows, and many more.
+The designs and code vary significantly based on the vendor.
+It is generally good to see if the template already includes the applications, scripts, and functions needed for your website.
 This makes it easier for you to tweak the template rather than writing up your own code that would likely not work with or fit the web template code.

 Multi-page templates generally come with a home page, contact us page, product detail page, product listing page and/or more, such as showcase pages, e-commerce pages, and blog pages.
 You can also download single-page templates as you require.

 What are the different types of Web Templates HTML?

 By their source, website templates can be classified into those included in a proprietary web builder interface, included in an HTML editing program, or available in individual zip file downloads.
 By their design and configuration, templates can be classified as adaptive, static or responsive.
 By their file extension type, they could be PHP, ASP, HTML or HTM.
 However, in all cases, they are built with HTML and CSS, which is the key since it means that you can tweak them all, irrespective of their classification.

 Web templates HTML come in a number of shapes and sizes, and it is best to select one that can be viewed on a mobile device.
 With more people switching to their mobile device for browsing the internet every year, it has become a necessity rather than a luxury to create a mobile-friendly, responsive website.
 To make one, choose a template with a responsive design and passes the Google mobile-friendly test.
 There are different types of web templates mobile:

 - Adaptive design